Neutron Stars in Scalar Torsion Theories with Nonminimal Coupling: Static and spherically symmetric background

-Let us now discuss the initial conditions of the star near the center $r=0$ and its behavior at spatial infinity for our model $ F(T,\phi,X) $ (\ref{eq_model}).
-Around the center of NSs we need to express the metric functions, the scalar field and pressure in Taylor series form
+To determine the initial conditions at the star center $r=0$ and the behavior at spatial infinity for the model $F(T,\phi,X)$ given by \eqref{eq_model}, we need to analyze the behavior of $f,\,h,\,\phi$ and $P$ near $r=0$ and at spatial infinity.